 Option 2: Include the CCoE in your Proposal

-ou can include one or more of the CCoE Partners (IU, NCSA, PSC, U. Wisconsin) as a subcontract on your proposal, a process that provides a firm commitment of our participation.
+You can include one or more of the CCoE Partners (IU, NCSA, PSC, U. Wisconsin) via a subcontract on your proposal, a process that provides a firm commitment of our participation.
 Please contact us to discuss which partner would be most appropriate, whether the commitment would be exclusive for a given solicitation, and the level of effort that would be involved.

-Note that CTSC no longer offer pre-proposal letters of support without being included as a subcontractor.
+Note that CTSC no longer offers pre-proposal letters of support without being included as a subcontractor.